ECH-mktCoder/ech-dr-media-news/README.md

 Install and activate the plugin

 ## Usage
-To display the blog, enter shortcode
+To display the news list, enter shortcode
 ```
 [ech_dr_media_news]
 ```